 Did you know that Netflix licenses different movies for different countries?
 It’s true.
 Maybe that new movie you want to see isn’t streaming in the US, but it is in Canada.

-By using a VPN like ExpressVPN, it’s possible to move locations all over the world, including Canada, the UK, and other countries where Netflix offerings are different.
+By using a VPN like NordVPN it’s possible to move locations all over the world, including Canada, the UK, and other countries where Netflix offerings are different.

-Concluding Thoughts on Netflix in China
+Streaming Netflix in China in 2024

 I used to spend an unbelievable amount of money on pirated DVD’s in China every month and was always so disappointed when the quality was terrible.

 Now, I’ve just reinvested that money into a very useful VPN service and Netflix.
 I’ve watched hundreds of TV shows, I can budget better how much I spend on entertainment each month and the quality is always HD.
 Even better, I’ve figured out a way to connect my Apple TV to a VPN so that I can watch on the big screen!

 If you’re even remotely interested in streaming quality content while living or traveling in China, a VPN is a must-have.
-One of the best options out there is ExpressVPN – read my full ExpressVPN review or check out the video review below to see for yourself why I like it:
+One of the best options out there is NordVPN – read this full NordVPN review.